carlosjhr64/theme-local/README.md

 * Right prompt is green when git is clean, red when dirty.

+Additionally, it's magenta when there are untracked files, and yellow when git is out of sync.
+And uses the default themes' symbols to mark the git status.
 The right prompt is normal color when .git is absent.

 * Title from .title file in the working directory.